celeroon/vagrant-emulation-lab/resources/docs/vagrant-libvirt/build-fortigate-vagrant-libvirt-box.md

 There is a problem with newer versions of FortiGate that require an evaluation license to activate - they cannot accept the current configuration provided via Packer.
 When you try to register, you will get the error `Requesting FortiCare Trial license, proxy:(null)`.
 To fix this, reset the config by running `execute factoryreset` and confirm.
 You will lose the SSH connection, and after a few minutes you can go to `https://192.168.225.10` in your localhost browser, log in to FortiGate using `admin` / `admin` as credentials, and register your FortiGate.
 After reboot, disable any features, then you can either leave the VM running or shut it down for now.

 You can use the same logic to build a FortiGate 7.2.0 box, but you will not be asked to register the VM - instead, you will have 15 days of trial access.
-Keep in mind that you need to uncomment and change the FortiGate version in `/vms/firewalls/fortigate/config.rb` if you want to test multiple versions.
+Keep in mind that you need to uncomment and change the FortiGate version in the [config file](/vms/firewalls/fortigate/config.rb) if you want to test multiple versions.

 ```bash
 # node.vm.box_version = "7.2.0"